KKSE-FM: KWLI (2005–2006)

-KWOF (2006-2018)
+KWOF (2006–2018)

 On March 6, 2009, KWLI changed its call letters to KWOF.

 On January 31, 2014, KWOF briefly rebranded itself as "92.5 The Bronco" in honor of the Denver Broncos participation in Super Bowl XLVIII.
 The station resumed its "Wolf" branding after the Super Bowl.

 On October 12, 2015, Kroenke Sports Enterprises, owned by Altitude Sports and Entertainment founder Stan Kroenke, announced it would acquire Wilks Broadcasting's Denver properties, which included KWOF, KIMN, and KXKL-FM.
 The transaction was consummated on December 31, 2015, at a purchase price of $54 million.

-KKSE (2018-present)
+KKSE (2018–present)

 On September 5, 2018, KSE announced, in a move long rumored and expected after KSE's acquisition of the Wilks stations, that KWOF would drop the "Wolf" format and adopt the format of KKSE (950 AM) as "Altitude Sports 92.5", a change that took place on September 17.
 With the change, 92.5 became the new primary home for the Denver Nuggets, Colorado Avalanche, and Colorado Rapids, all owned by KSE.
 New call letters of KKSE-FM were registered at the same time and were adopted with the change.

+Current Programming

+KKSE's weekday lineup, current as of April 26, 2025 (all times are Mountain Time):